-Your shower walls are another common glass surface to be affected by limescale.
+Shower walls are another common glass surface to be affected by limescale.
 The spotting on glass shower screens is harder to remove because it becomes ingrained into the surface more and more with every shower.
-The only way to keep these stains at bay is to make the time to clean the stains once a day, which most people don’t.

-There are some places where we can see the signs of hard water, like around our faucets and showerheads.
+There are some places where we can see signs of scale formation, like around our faucets and showerheads.

-Mineral buildup also gets in places we can’t see, like inside our plumbing.
-Over time, calcium and magnesium deposits form layer after layer on the inner surface of our water pipes.
+Calcium deposits also get in places we can’t see, like inside our plumbing.
+Over time, these deposits form layer after layer in our water pipes.

-This restricts the amount of water that flows through the pipes and causes resistance, preventing water from flowing as quickly as usual to faucets and appliances.
+This restricts the amount of water that flows through the pipes and causes resistance, preventing water from flowing quickly to faucets and appliances.

 If you notice it’s taking longer than normal to fill a glass of water, you likely have hard water.